 Earn commissions and provide more choices to your users with the Airbnb Affiliate Program.
 The difference here is that using this referral program you get paid in points instead of cash.
 Later you can use these points to purchase products on the same network.
 AirB&B’s referral program is one of the most popular ones on the market and you can earn up to US $4000-$5,000 travel credits!

 Amazon is the most popular online shopping website, that focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.
 You can sign up for the Amazon Associates affiliate program for free and choose only travel gear that is up on the website.
-Amazon pays is pretty – low only up to 7% commission, but the good news is that this commision applies on any purchase made after they clicked on your link and not just the product you linked to!
+Amazon pays is pretty – low only up to 7% commission, but the good news is that this commission applies to any purchase made after they clicked on your link and not just the product you linked to!

 ShareASale is an Affiliate marketing hub where you can find affiliate programs in any category.
 It services two customer sets in affiliate marketing: the affiliate, and the merchant.
-Affiliates use ShareASale to find products to promote, and earn commission for referrals on those products, including many of the top travel airlines, hotels, and destinations.
+Affiliates use ShareASale to find products to promote and earn a commission for referrals on those products, including many of the top travel airlines, hotels, and destinations.
 You get paid via direct bank deposit for every confirmed purchase!

 Sandals Resorts International is a famous Caribbean luxury resort chain for couples retreats and family vacations and it has properties throughout the Caribbean islands of Jamaica, The Bahamas, Saint Lucia, Antigua, Turks & Caicos, and most recently Barbados, and Grenada with sixteen Sandals Resorts, three Beaches Resorts, one Grand Pineapple Beach Resort, one Fowl Cay private island resort and four villa properties in Jamaica.